DominickLoyola/FinanceWise/README.md

 3. Scanning the QR Code
 # To scan the QR code, you will need to download Expo Go from the app store.
-# Once it's downloaded, simply scan the QR code from the terimnal with you
-# camera and tap on the link to open the project in Expo Go.
+# Once it's downloaded, simply scan the QR code from the terimnal with your camera and tap on the link to open the project in Expo Go.